Dark matter from a complex scalar singlet: The role of dark CP and other discrete symmetries: Phenomenology

 In Appendix~\ref{sec:cases-H1-H2} we also discuss DD constraints for the symmetry breaking terms involving the Higgs field in Eqs.~\eqref{eq:complex-scalar-potential-V1} and \eqref{eq:complex-scalar-potential-V2}, which are qualitatively different.

 Now we impose the requirement of reproducing the relic abundance.
-In the case of SDM/FDM, we have checked that for the mixings ($\sa\,\epsilon\,[10^{-5},\,10^{-1}]$) and masses ($m_{\rho}\gtrsim m_{\mu}$) considered, the $\rho$ particles always decay into SM states and they are in thermal equilibrium with the SM, so that we can safely use \texttt{micrOMEGAs} \citep{Belanger:2018ccd} for the numerical computation.
+First of all, we have checked that in all cases DM is in thermal equilibrium with SM particles in the Early Universe: in the resonance case the relevant process is $\theta \theta \leftrightarrow {\rm SM}\, {\rm SM}$, and in the SDM/FDM scenarios the relevant ones are $\theta \theta \leftrightarrow \rho \rho, h \rho, hh$ followed by $\rho \leftrightarrow {\rm SM}\, {\rm SM}$.
+Therefore, we can safely use \texttt{micrOMEGAs} \citep{Belanger:2018ccd} for the numerical computation.
+Moreover, in the case of SDM/FDM, we have checked that for the masses and mixings considered, the $\rho$ particles always decay into SM states.

 In Fig.~\ref{fig:Scandeltamixing} we show the results of a scan of the normalized mass splitting parameter $\Delta$ and the mixing angle for three different values of the mass (for $\mdm=40,\,60,\,130\,\gev$ from left to right) and a fixed value of the VEV ($v_{s}=100$ GeV), where all the points satisfy that $0.5\leqslant\Omega/\Omega_{\text{obs}}\leqslant1$.
-As can be observed, the different freeze-out scenarios discussed in Sec.~\ref{subsec:Dark-matter-relic} are realized in separated regions: the Higgs resonance ($h$-res.) for $m_{\theta}\simeq m_{h}/2$ at a fixed value of the mixing, the $\rho$ resonance ($\rho$-res.) for $\Delta\simeq1$, FDM when $\Delta\simeq0$, SDM for $\Delta<0$ and the non-resonant Higgs-mediated annihilations (non-res. $h$) for masses above 100 GeV and $s_{\alpha}$ larger than the previous cases.
-The minimum value analyzed in $\Delta$ is very closed to $-1$ because we restrict to $m_{\rho}\gtrsim m_{\mu}$ so that $\rho$ is in equilibrium with SM particles.
+As can be observed, the different freeze-out scenarios discussed in Sec.~\ref{subsec:Dark-matter-relic} are realized in separated regions: the Higgs resonance ($h$-res.) for $m_{\theta}\simeq m_{h}/2$ at a fixed value of the mixing, the $\rho$ resonance ($\rho$-res.) for $\Delta\simeq1$, FDM when $\Delta\gtrsim0$, SDM for $\Delta<0$ and the non-resonant Higgs-mediated annihilations (non-res. $h$) for masses above 100 GeV and $s_{\alpha}$ larger than the previous cases.
 It is important to point out that the Higgs resonance is only observed in the middle plot and that is in agreement with Fig.~\ref{fig:combinedplot}, where for $m_{\theta}\simeq m_{h}/2$ the main DM annihilation channel into SM particles is mediated by the Higgs boson.
 As expected, the resonance regions are the ones changing the most among the different plots.
 Note that for the linear model, the proper relic abundance is reached only at the resonances.
 This is due to the fact that the theoretical constraint $\lambda_{S}>0$ restricts the values of the mass splitting to the region $\Delta>0$.
 Therefore, SDM can not be realized in this case.
 Notice also that the perturbativity constraint ($\lambda_{S}<4\pi$) reduces the parameter space of each model in the case of large $\rho$ masses.

 In Ref.~\citep{Azevedo:2018oxv} similar results where obtained for the case in which the relic abundance is reproduced through processes via resonances, and for the cases of large mixing and masses above $100\,\gev$.
 The former can be seen for all $\mdm$ masses considered in Fig.~\ref{fig:Scandeltamixing}, and the latter in the case of $\mdm=130\:\gev$, where the resonant region starts expanding from $\Delta\simeq1$ (non-res. $h$).
 However the regions with proper relic values from FDM and SDM scenarios were not discussed in that work.